Rogerio-N/conduit-api-cucumber-test/README.md

 1 - Open the project and install its dependencies, to do this run the command in the terminal: `npm install`

+2 - Setup a .env file with your valid credentials in https://demo.realworld.io/#/

 2 - Once the installation finishes, you can open the cypress window.
 Run the command: `npm run test` and you are ready to go

 ### Test results